 So, no—there's no instant fix or magic solution for our loose underarm skin, unless you decide you're ready to go under the knife.
 (More on that later.)
 But some of the below options are great ways to address the issue if you, like me, are tired of feeling insecure in any outfit that requires a strapless bra.
-Ahead, 7 proven ways to target tighten your armpits and underarms, including some how-to videos from fitness trainer Traci Copeland.
+Ahead are 7 proven ways to target tighten your armpits and underarms, including some how-to videos from fitness trainer Traci Copeland.

 Try Arm-Toning Exercises

 While you can't target fat reduction in a specific area of the body, you can target your muscles in the area to create a leaner appearance.
 Don't know where to start?
 Try some easy exercises you can do at home.
 "Any exercise that works the triceps is great for tightening underarms, since that's the muscle you're working," says Autumn Calabrese, celebrity trainer and author.
 The muscles, to be clear, are your triceps brachii—aka, the lateral head, the long head, and the medial head.

 Calabrese recommends an exercise called tricep kickbacks: "Stand with your feet hip-width apart and a light to medium dumbbell in each hand.
 With a deep bend in your knees, hinge forward at your waist keeping the back flat & the abdominals held in tight.
 Pull the dumbbells up into your armpits to start.
 From here, extend the arms straight back and squeeze your triceps when you are fully extended.
 Return to the start position and repeat.